 Let’s look at some of the similarities and differences between the 16570 and 216570.

 The 16570 originally came with the caliber 3185, and then the caliber 3186 later in its life cycle.
-The caliber 3185 was the first movement allowing independent adjustments for the 24-hour hand, separate from the hour, minute, and second hands.
+The 3185 was the first watch mechanism allowing independent adjustments for the 24-hour hand, separate from the hour, minute, and second hands.

-The Rolex Explorer II is an excellent value for your money.
-The model has sold well historically for Rolex but has not gained the status or popularity of their other utility watches.
-This outcome is due in part to the narrow target market and the distinctive aesthetic of the Explorer II.
+Most watch reviews agree that the Rolex Explorer II is an excellent value for your money.
+The model has sold well historically for Rolex but has not gained the status or popularity of their other utility Rolex watches.
+This outcome is due in part to the narrow target market and the distinctive aesthetic of the Explorer II watches.
 If you’re willing to purchase from the secondary market, there are some great deals to be found, but you may have to do some research.
 Other steel sports models in the product line can’t make that claim.

-Choosing between a new Rolex Explorer II and a used one depends on several factors, not the least of which is personal preference.
-Acquiring a used or vintage Rolex requires much more of your time researching, vetting sellers, and selecting from prospective watches.
+Choosing between a new Rolex Explorer II watch and a used one depends on several factors, not the least of which is personal preference.
+Acquiring a used or vintage Rolex requires you to spend hours researching, vetting sellers, and selecting from prospective Rolex watches you see.
 What you get from a used or vintage Rolex that a new one doesn’t have is that aura of history.
 A vintage watch has witnessed times and places you could never know, and something is inspiring about that.

 Your questions answered: